mdbootstrap/Admin-Dashboard-Template-Bootstrap/README.md

 # Bootstrap 4 & Material Design - Admin Template

-Free, responsive Blog template containing many types of engaging posts, author pages, and category pages.
-Designed for storytellers.
+Free, responsive Admin Dashboard template containing different styles of dashboards, data presentations, and numerous insightful components.
 Built with the newest Bootstrap 4 and Material Design.
 MIT license – free for personal and commercial use.

 ________